Code-Institute-Submissions/5km-parks-MP2/README.md

 - Display a 5km radius around the user's current location on a map.
 - Plot parks within that radius.
 - Only display open parks.
-- Provide functionality for users to see the route to a park they have selected.
+- Provide functionality for users to see the route to their selected park.
 - Provide the user with the walking time & distance to their selected park.
 - Provide the user with a rating of their selected park.
 - Allow the user to customise their experience.